gnss-ro/aws-opendata/ropp_patch/Readme.md

 Download the ROPP from ROMSAF at https://rom-saf.eumetsat.int/ropp/index.php.
 Be sure to select "99.0 Complete package distribution" under "ROPP-11.0/Essentials", as well as all of the dependency packages.

-Add the patch to the ROPP by unpacking patch.tar.gz then running the `./build-patch.sh` executable, which will move the relevant files in the patch to the correct locations in the ROPP.

 Install the ROPP as normal, following the instructions the ROPP Release Notes and Installation Guide.

+Add the patch to the ROPP by unpacking patch.tar.gz then running the `./build-patch.sh` executable, which will move the relevant files in the patch to the correct locations in the ROPP and rebuild the relevant portions of the ROPP (ropp_io and ropp_pp) witht the new files.

 For the Python tests to work, the following packages are also required: netcdf4, matplotlib, scipy, matplotlib, math, argparse